ribeirohugo/go_middlewares/README.md

 [Prometheus](pkg/prometheus) is a middleware designed for monitoring HTTP requests by collecting key metrics such as request count, response duration, and status codes.
 It enables seamless integration with Prometheus for real-time performance tracking and observability.

+## 1.5.
+Loki Middleware

+[Loki](pkg/loki) is a middleware responsible for logging HTTP request data to a Loki server.
+It captures essential request details such as the request method, URL, and remote address, ensuring structured logging for better observability and debugging.